williamlamjy/mTracker/docs/UserGuide.md

 ```
 mTracker$> edit 2
-	Please enter one of more of TYPE parameters to edits:
+	Please enter one of more of stock parameters to edits:
 mTracker$> name currentprice
 	Name:
 mTracker$> Apple